 At the Rapacke Law Group, we offer a Free Office Action analysis and provide one transparent for the preparation and filing of your Office Action based on the technology, and complexity of issues presented.

-It’s also worth mentioning that you’ll be covered by the RLG Guarantee if you hire The Rapacke Law Group to draft and file your non-provisional patent application.
 Our all-inclusive flat-fee covers one revision and an examiner interview if your non-provisional patent application receives an office action.

 Consult an Experienced Patent Attorney.
 The Rapacke Law Group is an intellectual property law firm built for the speed of business innovation, with patent attorneys experienced in a myriad of technologies, including software, SaaS, FinTech, and business methods.
 At the Rapacke Law Group you will receive a fixed fee quote for the entirety of your project without the hassle of hourly billing or surprise invoices.
 Call to speak with one of our attorneys today or take our online IP Quiz here.